We were warned to “mask up” to prevent the spread of C*vid.

 According to the medical dictionary, Sadomasochism is, “A form of perversion marked by the enjoyment of cruelty and humiliation in its received or active and/or dispensed and passive forms.
 Deriving pleasure from inflicting or submitting to physical or mental pain and suffering.”

-From what I witnessed, the people wearing the masks and gags were mostly on the receiving end of the humiliation (masochists).
+From what I witnessed, the people wearing the masks and gags were on the receiving end of the humiliation (masochists).